Duchenne UK launch emergency app for Duchenne muscular dystrophy patients

 Amanda always wonders now if his death could have been prevented if she had known the risks of FES, and if the medical team who treated Tomos knew that DMD patients shouldn’t be given excessive oxygen.

 That’s why Duchenne UK, the UK’s leading DMD charity, has launched a first-of-its-kind mobile app that could help to save DMD patients’ lives in medical emergencies.
+The app is now available for iOS on the app store and Android on the Google Play store.

 As a rare disease affecting approximately 2,500 people in the UK, many medical practitioners will not have come across DMD in their careers.
 In accidents and emergencies, people with DMD need special medical treatment, and mistreatment can be dangerous.
 This means that parents and caregivers are responsible for remembering complex information about steroid dosages, anaesthetics and fracture risks, at a time when they are under stress.